Quantedge Foundation

 Tell us more about your family's journey to the United Kingdom.

-I was born in Eritrea, a country in East Africa that shares its borders with Ethiopia, Sudan and Djibouti.
-Together with my mother and older sister, I arrived in the United Kingdom (UK) in 1997 to seek political asylum.
-It was after the Eritrean War of Independence (1961 – 1991) – my father had spoken out against political injustice and was arrested.
-Fearing political persecution, my mother decided to flee the country with my older sister and me.
-I was not even 2 years old when we arrived in the UK to seek asylum and do not remember much of that period.
-What I know about my culture I learn from my mother, who always made sure that we were still in touch with our Eritrean roots.
+I was born in Eritrea and I arrived in the UK in 1997 with my mother and my older sister to seek political asylum.
+My father had been arrested after speaking out against political injustice in the period after the Eritrean War of Independence.
+I was not even 2 years old then and do not remember much of that period.
+What I know about my culture I learned from my mother, who always made sure that we were still in touch with our Eritrean roots.

 Picture